Successful Container Gardening. How to maintain and create beautiful, wonderful hanging baskets or container plants at any time of the year.

 Always use a pot that has a hole or several holes at the bottom for drainage.
 Periodically check the hole to make sure it is not plugged.

 Good soils such as FertiLome or any potting mix that uses perlite, peat moss, and other ingredients work best because this type of soil will typically retain moisture and is easier for the root system to grow and thrive.

-All soils will also compress during the winter season due to inactive gardening.
+All soils will compress during the winter season due to inactive gardening.

 When it does, the plant roots stop growing because they require good open spaces to move into and absorb nutrients.
 Hard, compacted soils are not conducive to growing good container plants.